-In its 2009 Career Outlook Handbook, the North Carolina Employment Security Commission released data showing job growth projections for human resource managers, specialists and assistants through 2016.
-Between 2006 and 2016:
+Through the U.S. Department of Labor’s Projections Management Department, the North Carolina Employment Security Commission released data showing job trends for human resource managers, specialists and assistants through 2026.
+Between 2016 and 2026:

 The following list includes North Carolina’s top employers, which are largely responsible for driving the demand for skilled HR professionals in the state:

 Between 20,000-32,999 employees:

 - City of Charlotte